Peano Arithmetic and $\mu$MALL: Introduction

 \section{Introduction}

-A feature of first-order logic is not only the presence of propositional connectives, first-order quantifiers, and first-order terms but also the class of non-logical constants called \emph{predicates} that denote relations between terms.
-When we move from first-order logic to first-order arithmetic, we introduce induction principles and banish undefined predicates by formally defining relations between terms using those inductive principles.
+First-order logic formulas are built from propositional connectives, first-order quantifiers, first-order terms, and the class of non-logical constants called \emph{predicates} that denote relations between terms.
+Moving from first-order logic to first-order arithmetic, one introduces induction principles and banishes the predicate constants by formally defining relations between terms using those inductive principles.
 When moving from classical logic to arithmetic in this fashion, one arrives at a presentation of Peano Arithmetic.
-In this paper, we propose to study arithmetic based instead on linear logic, which was initiated in~\cite{baelde07lpar,baelde08phd,baelde12tocl} to capture this linearized version of arithmetic was called \muMALL.
+In this paper, we continue the project of studying arithmetic based instead on linear logic, which was initiated in~\cite{baelde07lpar,baelde08phd,baelde12tocl}, and where this linearized version of arithmetic was called \muMALL.
 Since that earlier work, many researchers (\eg \cite{das22fscd,horne23places}) have adopted this name to refer to the propositional fragment of this logic, \ie, the fragment without first-order terms, quantification, and equality.
 To emphasize our focus on first-order structures, we will use the name \mumall (and \mlk) in the rest of this paper.

 Linear logic has played various roles in computational logic.
-Many applications rely on the ability of linear logic to capture the multiset rewriting paradigm, which, in turn, can encode Petri nets~\cite{gehlot90lics}, process calculi~\cite{kobayashi95fac,miller92welp}, and stateful computations~\cite{hodas94ic,miller96tcs}.
+Many applications rely on the ability of linear logic to capture the multiset rewriting paradigm~\cite{banatre93cacm}, which, in turn, can encode Petri nets~\cite{gehlot90lics}, process calculi~\cite{kobayashi95fac,miller92welp}, and stateful computations~\cite{hodas94ic,miller96tcs}.
 Our use of linear logic here will have none of that flavor.
 While the sequent calculus we use to present \mumall in Section~\ref{sec:proofs} is based on multisets of formulas, we shall not model computation as some rewriting of multisets of atomic-formulas-as-tokens.
 In contrast, when we use linear logic connectives within arithmetic, we capture computation and deduction via familiar means that rely on relations between numerical expressions.
-Our approach to linearized arithmetic is similar to that expressed recently by Girard~\cite{girard21sc} about linear logic: ``\emph{Linear} logic is an unfortunate expression that suggests a particular system, while it is the key permitting the abandonment of all systems.''\footnote{The original French: ``Logique \emph{lin\'eaire} est une expression malvenue qui sugg\`ere un syst\`eme alors qu'il s'agit de la clef permettant de les abandonner tous.''} Here, we propose linearized arithmetic not to have a new, non-standard arithmetic but to better understand computation and reasoning in arithmetic.
+We propose linearized arithmetic not to build a non-standard arithmetic but to better understand computation and reasoning in arithmetic.